nuxeo/nuxeo-bench-site/content/infrastructure.md

   - Thresold: `2`

-### Elasticache
+### Redis: Amazon Elasticache

-Cluster with a single node using Redis 2.8.
+Elasticache cluster with a single node using Redis 2.8.

 ### Databases